cdwfs/img2ktx/README.md

 img2ktx is a simple command-line utility.

 It currently runs on Windows, Linux and MacOS.
-Use [CMake](https://cmake.org) to generate a project file for your platform.

 It loads images with [stb_image](https://github.com/nothings/stb).
 Supported formats include JPEG, PNG, BMP, TGA, GIF, etc.